eleco/twitter-link-collector/README.md

 **twitter-link-collector**

-A tool to extract url links from the user's twitter timeline, and email them to a predefined mail box (in batch of 10).
+A tool to extract url links from the user's twitter timeline, and email them to a predefined mail box (in batch of 30).

 **Todo**
 - More tests !
-- extract url, title and image from the links
+- extract image from the links
 - Dockerise

 **Pre-requisites**